← Projects Smart Blinds on the Cheap: Hacking a Somfy Telis 4 RTS with an ESP32-C6

 GroundAny ground legGND

-Testing with Arduino
+Testing with Arduino first

 void pressButton(int pin) {